-Thus (for example for refueling) 3 landings outside of dedicated turnpoints' diameter in 8 hour of day task will be allowed without penalty.
-Each following outlandings will bring penalty equal to 1(one) minimum turnpoint value.
+Thus for example(for refueling), only 2 landings outside of dedicated turnpoints' diameter in 6 hour of day task will be allowed without penalty.
+Each following outlandings will bring penalty equal to 1(one) minimum turnpoint value (2 points).

 Some navigation elements/figures will offer extra bonuses for precise timing, pre-set by Competition Director at the briefing.